Roadmap

 - entity clustering with a memory usage breakdown

-- generated in-editor documentation for Component/Resource types
+- generated in-editor documentation for Component/Resource/Event types

 - go to definition support that opens the relevant code in your IDE of choice